samasri/AUBKiosk/README.md

 * Path: Plotting the fastest walking route from the kiosk (where this application is installed) to any place on campus.

 # Technical description
-We used SketchUp to create the 3D models.
-Then imported these models to Unity and used them to create an application where a user can freely navigate the map.
+We used SketchUp and Blender to create the 3D models.
+Then we imported these models to Unity and used them to create an application where a user can freely navigate the map.
 We also added the features above via C# programming in Unity.
 In addition, a Java web-scraper was used to collect data from university and touristic (zomato.com) websites in order to load the database.

 More general and technical documentation can be found in our [documentation repository](https://github.com/samasri/AUBKiosk/tree/master/Documentation).